Elise A. Piazza

 I am interested in how our brains extract crucial patterns from complex sounds to facilitate communication.
 My dissertation research investigated efficient mechanisms for understanding complex auditory and visual information, including statistical learning, statistical summary (i.e., “gist” processing), prediction, and adaptation.

-Our research team recently received the prestigious Eric and Wendy Schmidt Transformative Technology Award to build a state-of-the-art fNIRS imaging system to do research on naturalistic, real-life communication.
+Last year, our research team received the prestigious Eric and Wendy Schmidt Transformative Technology Award to build a state-of-the-art fNIRS imaging system to do research on naturalistic, real-life communication.

 Check out some of the press coverage of my recent Current Biology paper (w/ Marius Cătălin Iordan and Casey Lew-Williams ) here and here